ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 1. Remove the USB stick when the previous command completes.

-## Other options
+## On multiple platforms

-If the previous applications didn't work, you have a special use case or you want to try something new, we also suggest the following image writers.
+If the previous applications didn't work or you have a special use case, we also suggest the following multi-platform image writers.

 ### Ventoy